fp7mplane/protocol-ri/doc/protocol-spec.md

 - `measure`: Perform a measurement
 - `query`: Query a database about a past measurement
 - `collect`: Receive results via indirect export
+- `callback`: Used for callback control in component-initated workflows

 In the JSON and YAML representations of mPlane messages, the verb is the value of the key corresponding to the statement's __kind__, represented as a lowercase string (e.g. `capability`, `specification`, `result` and so on).